 If you’re homebound, be an “encourager.”
-Write a letter to someone who’d just done something good or to someone who needs cheering up.
+Write a letter to someone who has just done something good or to someone who needs cheering up.

 Any new hobbies or interests that you’d like to take up?
 A friend of mine, at age 75, began making rugs.
 They’re beautiful.

 How about a “telephone apostolate?”
 Call people you know, often, and ask how they are, and share something you’ve read or heard.
 Opportunities to do this are always there.

 There’s a freedom in growing old, isn’t there?
 And a joy.
 We can just “live.”
 Having lived much of life we know who we are and we are at peace with that.

 Think of it—at the end of our lives, we’ll close our eyes, and then open them to look on the face of Jesus Christ!

 Robert Browning wrote a beautiful poem.
 It goes this way:

 The last of life, for which the first was made: